Geely Binyue: Philippines

 In the Philippines, the Binyue is sold as the Coolray.
 It was launched on 25 September 2019 and marks Geely's return to the Philippine market.
 It is available in three variants: Comfort, Premium and Sport.
 All variants are powered by the JLH-3G15TD 1.5-litre turbocharged petrol engine.
 The Sport Limited variant was made available in October 2021 with only 1,000 units were made.
 The Coolray received an update in April 2022 at the 17th Manila International Auto Show, while introducing two new variants; SE and GT Limited Edition.
 The latter variant was sold exclusively in a Geely dealership in Quezon City.
-In September 2024, the Binyue Cool debuted in the Philippines marketed as the facelift Coolray and it is available in three variants: Comfort Plus, Premium Plus and Sport Plus.
+The facelifted Coolray based on the Binyue Cool was launched in the Philippines on 3 September 2024, with three variants: Comfort Plus, Premium Plus and Sport Plus.
 Unlike the pre-facelift Coolray, all variants of the facelift model are powered by the BE15-EFZ 1.5-litre turbocharged petrol engine.

 Vietnam

 In Vietnam, the Binyue is sold as the Coolray.
 Initially imported from Malaysia, it was launched on 21 March 2025 with three variants: Standard, Premium and Flagship.
 All variants are powered by the JLH-3G15TD 1.5-litre turbocharged petrol engine.
+The facelifted Coolray based on the Binyue L was launched in Vietnam on 5 June 2026.
+The variants and engine option remain the same from the pre-facelift model, except the Standard was replaced by the Executive as the entry-level variant.